Ysalamir: 1 Dark Jedi: 0

 Films — Live-Action

 - In the Sorcery! series, the Minimites are small sprites with an aura that prevents the use of magic at short range.
 It is quite problematic in the first book where one such creature, Jann, takes a liking to the protagonist and follow him around, refusing to leave even when asked to.
 Worst, the aura doesn't protect against hostile magic cast from outside it, only preventing spellcasting.
-Plus, spells in this gamebook are Cast from Hit Points, and you don't find out about the aura until the first try, costing you Endurance, as the little twit never bothered to warn you.
+Plus, spells in this gamebook are Cast from Hit Points, and you don't find out about the aura until the first try, costing you STAMINA, as the little twit never bothered to warn you.

 - Xanth's Magician Bink, whose power is that he cannot be harmed by magic, directly or indirectly.
 Bink's ability cancels out Fridge Logic to a frightening extent.
 It keeps itself secret, through increasingly unlikely coincidence if necessary, just so no one can think up a way around it; he's widely regarded as being talentless.
 It's even defended him, indirectly, against the Demon whose ambient magic created Xanth in the first place.